SeanyWang/despecs/LGspecs.md

 To indicate a list within the `<page>` tags, type `<ls>` at the beginning of it and `</ls>` at the end.
 In case that a list spans across the natural break from the book spine within a sequence, still type `<pb />` where it occurs between the `<ls>` and `</ls>` tags.
 If a list stretches over multiple sequences, treat its parts in different sequences as a new list, so that every pair of `<ls>` and `</ls>` exists wholly between a pair of `<page seq="x">` and `</page>`.

 Within a list, type a single space to indicate the break between individual list items.
-Unlike for regular texts in paragraphs, type a line break (i.e., hit the enter or return key once) to indicate every line change (c.f., the *Contents* section above).
+Unlike for regular texts in paragraphs, type a line break (i.e., hit the enter or return key once) to indicate every line change (see also the *Contents* section above).

 **Note:** In general, the protocol for typing lists is very similar to the one for tables.
 The main difference is that for lists, one uses single space as separators rather than pipes.